Steve Heighway: Life and playing career

 Heighway scored his first goal of the 1977 European Cup in a 5–0 first round second leg win over Crusaders.
 He then scored in a 3–0 second round win against Trabzonspor and in the 3–1 semi-final first leg win over Zurich.
 Liverpool beat Borussia Mönchengladbach 3–1 to win their first European Cup, with Heighway setting up both outfield goals for Terry McDermott, a defence-splitting pass, and Tommy Smith, a corner.

 In 1978, Heighway was on the bench as Liverpool retained the European Cup with a 1–0 victory over FC Bruges at Wembley, coming on as a substitute for Jimmy Case.
 The following year he was again in the side frequently as Liverpool won another League title, but from 1980 onwards his opportunities in the side diminished.

 Heighway stayed for two more seasons, appearing only occasionally in the team and missing out on two more League title medals, another European Cup triumph and a first League Cup medal, which was successfully defended a year later.
 He left Anfield in 1982 after 444 matches and 76 goals.

-Heighway then prolonged his career with a move to the U.S., joining Minnesota Kicks for the 1981 season.
+Heighway then prolonged his career with a move to the US, joining Minnesota Kicks for the 1981 season.
 He played 26 games, scoring four goals.
 He then joined the coaching staff of Umbro, which led to a position with the Clearwater Chargers where he pioneered the role of director of coaching in the United States.
 In 1989 he was asked to rejoin Liverpool to run their youth academy, bringing promising youngsters up through the system until they were ready for the professional game.
 Among Heighway's successes were Steve McManaman, Robbie Fowler, Steven Gerrard, Jamie Carragher, Dominic Matteo, David Thompson and Michael Owen.

 On 4 September 2006, a poll on Liverpool's official web site named Heighway 23rd out of 100 Players Who Shook The Kop.

 Heighway announced his retirement from Liverpool on 26 April 2007, immediately after the side he managed won the FA Youth Cup for the second year running.
 He commented: "I don't know what the future holds just yet, we'll have to wait and see."

 Heighway returned to working at Liverpool's Academy part-time in 2015, at the request of Academy Director Alex Inglethorpe, before taking up a full-time consultancy role later that year.
 After seven years in this position, he retired for a second time in December 2022.

-Heighway also features in the popular Liverpool chant, Fields of Anfield Road, which is frequently sung by Liverpool fans during matches.
+Heighway also features in the popular Liverpool chant, "The Fields of Anfield Road", which is frequently sung by Liverpool fans during matches.